We seek to educate students on the importance of the ever changing earth and how,

 to the study of the oceans.
 Interdisciplinary in nature, the degree draws upon subject

-and Social Sciences be combined into an individually-tailored curriculum.
-One cannot
+health and social sciences, which can be combined into an individually tailored curriculum.

-truly understand the organisms which live in the ocean without fully understanding
+One cannot truly understand the organisms that live in the ocean without fully understanding

 their unique ocean environment.

 Marine science majors take a series of core courses covering the geological, biological,

 chemical and physical areas of oceanography and then choose upper-level major courses

 to tailor the degree to their specific interests.
 Students may choose to specialize